-Nowadays, I usually step out into several thousands of acres and totter over to a hole I dug sometime before.
-If there's a breeze, I'll orient myself to take advantage.
 This morning, I flip the switch for the light and the fan and reach down to rotate the heater's timer.
 It's a leisurely activity and I've brought coffee and a book.
 I remind myself to buy another pair of reading glasses to leave on the edge of the sink.
-I contemplate the posture and wonder how soon my hips and knees'll start to grow stiff.
+I compare the posture to my usual squat and wonder how soon my hips and knees'll grow stiff from just sitting.

-The fan sounds like a jet at idle.
+The fan sounds like an idling jet.

 The stench wafts past Mr. Nose on its way to be "ex-hausted."